kaustubh-gupta/ZITA/README.md

 <img src="https://github.com/kaustubh-gupta/ZITA/blob/main/ZITA_Screenshots/phoneX/Screenshot_20210122-215930_ZITA%20Bluetooth.jpg" width="200" height="400" >
 </p>

-The contact traces are hashed and saved in both phones on quitting the application.
+The contact traces are hashed and saved in both phones upon quitting the application.

 ### Step 2.
 Installing the ZITA Client Server App
 To run the server, simply run the application on Intellij: